-If you want to minimize your exposure to potentially dangerous chemicals, choosing organic food may be the best place to start.
-Pesticide residue levels have consistently tested lower in organic foods.
+If you want to eat more healthfully, consider eating more organic food.
+Food that’s organically grown minimizes your exposure to potentially dangerous chemicals.
+Laboratory testing invariably reveals much lower pesticide levels on organic foods.
 There is strong evidence that common pesticides can impair cognitive function.

 While the USDA sets organic standards, it does not oversee enforcement.
-That task is handled by independent certification bodies approved by the USDA.
-One of these certification organizations, the CCOF, offers an informative two-page summary of the reasons to choose organic.
-And here’s an informative interview with CCOF’s first employee, that does a great job of conveying the nuances of how organic standards and enforcement have evolved since the 1970s.
+Instead, it delegates that task to independent certification bodies.
+One of these certification organizations, the CCOF, offers this excellent summary of the reasons to choose organic.
+And here’s an interview with CCOF’s first employee that explains how organic standards have evolved since the 1970s.

-Just as “certified humane” or “cage-free” animal products typically come up short in key areas (even if they are, on the whole, a marked improvement over factory farmed foods), it’s naive to think that every product with an organic seal has been grown without compromise.
-Whether it’s “cage-free” or “organic,” consumers can be at the mercy of farmers who are motivated more by money than by integrity.
+Animal advocates recognize that “certified humane” or “cage-free” animal products often fall short in important respects.
+In the same way, it’s likewise naive to an organic seal invariably means the food was grown without compromise.
+Whether it’s “cage-free” or “organic,” unscrupulous farmers can easily bend the rules and mislead consumers.
 And imported organic products arguably deserve an extra level of skepticism.

 It’s obviously beyond the means of individuals to evaluate the relative effectiveness of the various organic standards bodies.
 So what’s a person to do?

-Perhaps the best place to start is to draw a distinction between local organic farmers in your community and the giant organic farms that ship nationwide.
-A dead giveaway is that the latter often packages their food in containers featuring slick yet homespun-looking logos.
-You can fairly call this stuff “industrial organic,” and it’s generally a far cry from the quality of organic produce grown locally.
+Perhaps the best place to start is to favor organic farmers in your community.
+These farms are vastly different from the giant organic farms that ship nationwide.
+How can you tell which is which?
+A dead giveaway is that giant organic farms often use packaging that features slick yet homespun-looking logos.
+You can fairly call this food “industrial organic,” since it’s generally a far cry from the quality of locally-grown organic produce.

 But even when it comes to industrial organics, it’s wisest to avoid an all-or-nothing point of view.
 On the one hand, industrial organic farms typically use many of the same monoculture practices employed by conventional agriculture, and they frequently rely on underpaid migrant labor.
 On the other hand, industrial organic is still far better than conventional produce, since it’s free of GMOs, sewage sludge fertilizer, and chemical pesticides.

-Nothing in life is guaranteed but you can avoid the worst of the worst by choosing organic, and give yourself a shot at the very best by choosing local organic.
+Life offers no guarantees, but when it comes to food you can avoid the worst of the worst by choosing organic.
+And you can give yourself a shot at eating the very best food by choosing local organic.

 The bigger the organic farm, the more worthwhile it is for a farmer to devote resources to certification.
 Small local farmers often lack the time and money required to participate in certification programs.
-They’ve got their hands full actually farming, and aren’t equipped to deal with reams of paperwork for the relatively tiny amount of food they grow.
-These producers often sell their food at farmers’ markets, labeling it “unsprayed” rather than “organic.”
+They already have their hands full actually farming.
+These producers often sell their food at farmers’ markets, often labeling it “unsprayed” rather than “organic.”

-Under best-case scenarios, “local unsprayed” is much more sustainable than industrial organic, particularly if the latter is being trucked in from thousands of miles away.
+Under many scenarios, “local unsprayed” is much more sustainable than industrial organic, particularly if the latter is trucked in from far away.
 The downside, of course, is that without certification you’re solely dependent on the farmer’s word.
 But it’s not as though every food that’s certified organic lives up to its billing either.
 It wouldn’t take a criminal mastermind to get away with mislabeling conventionally grown foods as organic, especially on a small scale.

-Supporting agriculture in your community is incredibly important, and any sort of small-scale local agriculture is likely to be far less dependent on petrochemical fertilizers and herbicides than are mega-farms.
-Locally-grown produce also has the advantage of being picked riper and delivered fresher than even the best foods grown far away.
+Supporting agriculture in your community is incredibly important, even if it’s not organic.
+Any sort of small-scale local agriculture is usually far less dependent on petrochemical fertilizers and herbicides than are monoculture farms.
+When you choose locally-grown food, you’ll enjoy fresher produce picked at the peak of ripeness.
 So don’t turn up your nose at your local farmer selling unsprayed produce—it’s often the best value and most sustainable food you can find, and a stepping-stone to boosting the food security of your community.

 The Dirty Dozen and the Clean Fifteen

-If you can’t purchase organic every time, you minimize your exposure to pesticides by paying attention to the “dirty dozen,” and the “clean fifteen.”
-Every year the Environmental Working Group tests pesticide levels in non-organic produce, and announces the varieties that are most and least contaminated.
-Here are their lists for 2018:
+If you can’t purchase organically grown food every time, you can minimize your exposure to pesticides by paying attention to the “dirty dozen,” and the “clean fifteen.”
+Every year, the Environmental Working Group tests pesticide levels in non-organic produce, and publishes which varieties are the most and least contaminated.
+Here are their lists for 2019:

-The Dirty Dozen: strawberries, spinach, nectarines, apples, grapes, peaches, cherries, pears, tomatoes, celery, potatoes, sweet bell peppers.
+The Dirty Dozen: strawberries, spinach, kale, nectarines, apples, grapes, peaches, cherries, pears, tomatoes, celery, potatoes, hot peppers.